Clemapfel/Mousetrap.jl/docs/src/manual/03_actions.md

 ## Disabling Actions

 Similarly to how blocking signals work, we can disable an action using [`set_enabled!`](@ref).
-If set to `false`, calling `activate!` will trigger no behavior, and **all connected widgets are automatically disabled**.
-This means we do not need to keep track of which exact widgets call the action, to disable all of them, we can simply disable the action.
+If set to `false`, calling `activate!` will trigger no behavior.
+Furthermore, **all objects the action is connect to are automatically disabled**.
+This means we do not need to keep track of which button calls which action.
+To disable all of them, we can simply disable the action.

 ## Action Maps

 Eagle-eyed readers may have noticed that `Action`s constructor requires an instance of our `Application`.
 This is because the two are linked internally, all actions are registered with the application and are accesible to all widgets.
-In this way, `Application` itself acts as an action map, an index of all actions.
+In this way, `Application` itself acts as an **action map**, an index of all actions.

 Once `set_function!` was called, we can, at any point, retrieve the action from the application using `get_action!`: